dresa/imdb-list-analyzer/README.md

 Open http://localhost:3000/ in browser and follow instructions.

 If you don't have an IMDB account you can use the example files from 'resources/'.

+Note that the Web GUI is still in development and only returns raw JSON results.

 ## Input files